CSteinmuller/devdocs/source/howto/doc-howto.rst

 Introduction: Succinct description about what the file is dedicated to.

-Date: Include the date it was created after the Introduction title.
+Date: Insert the date it was created below the Introduction title.

 Description: Long description about the subject;